longdaaaaa/linear-regression-from-scratch/README.md

 - Loss curve over training epochs

 ## Dataset Description
-- The dataset used is a simplified version extracted from a real-world housing dataset (California Housing)
+- The dataset used is a simplified version extracted from a sklearn diabetes dataset
-- Only one feature (AveRooms or another) and the target (MedHouseVal) are used to keep the visualization simple and interpretable
+- Only one feature(bmi) and the target are used to keep the visualization simple and interpretable
 - The data is stored in data.csv

 ## Example Visualizations